mmolloy88/T1A1-workbook/README.md

 how can you build an app to replace them?”
  - Identify the classes you would use to solve the problem
  - Write a short explanation of why you would use the classes you have identified

+ #### auto restaurant

+To create an application to replace the staff I would create calsses for food type, either the main ingredient or style - like pasta, salad, steak.
+Additionally I would add attributes for the other ingredients in the dish and finally an attribute for the price of each dish.
+This would allow the customer to see what they are ordering, if they wanted to avoid certain foods if they need to as well as see how much the customer was spending on their order.

 ----------------------------------------------------------------------------------------------------------------------